 - Marijuana, an herbal adaptogen, can calm overactive nerves, relax musculature, lower blood pressure, and ease PTSD.

-Although the two psychoactive substances were closely linked during the social tumult loosely known as “the Sixties,” LSD never achieved the widespread social acceptance as marijuana.
-Once confined to America’s lower socioeconomic strata, the illicit weed smoked by marginalized Mexicans and African-Americans jumped its racial boundaries and suddenly found favor among white middle class youth during the social tumult loosely known as “the Sixties.”
+Once confined to America’s lower socioeconomic strata, the illicit weed smoked by marginalized Mexicans and African-Americans jumped its racial boundaries and found favor among white middle class youth during the social tumult loosely known as “the Sixties.”

 The serrated marijuana leaf would become a totem of rebellion, a badge of antiauthoritarian identity during the 1960s, when cannabis first emerged as a defining force in a culture war that has never ceased.
 Nearly everything was being questioned and most things tried in an orgy of experiment that shook the nation at its roots.
 Marijuana was an integral part of that social experiment.